servicecatalog/documentation/README.md

 * [Overview](Development/oscm-doc-user/resources/manuals/common/en/Overview.pdf): A PDF manual introducing OSCM.
 It is written for everybody interested in OSCM and does not require any special knowledge.
 * [Online Help](Development/oscm-doc-user/resources/help/en/helpcontent_webif.htm/): Online help pages describing how to work with the administration portal of OSCM.
 The online help is intended for and available to everybody working with the administration portal.
-* [Installation Guide (GlassFish)](Development/oscm-doc-user/resources/manuals/installation+operation/en/Installation.pdf): A PDF manual describing how to install and uninstall OSCM.
-It is intended for operators who set up and maintain OSCM in their environment.
 * [Operator's Guide](Development/oscm-doc-user/resources/manuals/installation+operation/en/Operation.pdf): A PDF manual for operators describing how to administrate and maintain OSCM.
 * [Technology Provider's Guide](Development/oscm-doc-user/resources/manuals/integration/en/TechProv.pdf): A PDF manual for technology providers describing how to prepare applications for usage in a SaaS model and how to integrate them with OSCM.
 * [Supplier's Guide](Development/oscm-doc-user/resources/manuals/integration/en/Supplier.pdf): A PDF manual for suppliers describing how to define and manage service offerings for applications that have been integrated with OSCM.